Vittozich/react-test-app/README.md

 My test react app.
-At first I repeated code from [Video](https://www.youtube.com/watch?v=sBws8MSXN7A&t), then I just did different things like - replace classes with hooks, create my own components, experiments.
+At first I repeated code from [Video](https://www.youtube.com/watch?v=sBws8MSXN7A&t), then I just did different things like - replace classes with hooks, create my own components and experiments.

 All examples in code, the sequence of actions can be tracked by commits!